 This is why large cities such as Berlin, Munich and Zurich rely on a combination of several different systems to protect against vehicle ramming attacks.

 Even the most effective barrier cannot protect if it is used incorrectly.
-Each HVM barrier shifts between 10 and 50 metres after an impact (depending on the penetration depth tested).
-It is therefore imperative that a safety zone be planned.
-If the barrier is too close to the fixed installation (protection zone), the barrier will be pushed into the crowd in the event of an impact
+Each HVM barrier shifts between 6 and 50 metres after an impact (depending on the penetration depht tested).
+It is therefor mandatory to consider a safety zone.
+If the barrier is is placed too close to the festival ground (protection zone), the barrier will be pushed into the crowd in the event of an impact.

 If barriers elements are used offset, the vehicle must not be able to accelerate again after bypassing the obstacle.
 This was unfortunately the case in Volkmarsen.